sushantPatrikar/Amazon-Flipkart-Price-Comparison-Engine/README.md

 </div>

-<h4 align="center">Compares price of the product entered by an user from e-commerce sites Amazon and Flipkart.</h4>
+<h4 align="center">Compares price of the product entered by the user from e-commerce sites Amazon and Flipkart.</h4>
 <hr>